ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     composer create-project --keep-vcs ezsystems/ezplatform . ^2.3.1
     ```

-!!! tip "Usage of authentication token with `composer create-project`"
+!!! tip "Different tokens for different projects on a single host"

-    If you have several projects set up on your machine,
+    If you configure several projects on one machine, make sure that
-    they should all use different tokens set in `auth.json` file in project directory.
+    you set different tokens for each of the projects in their respective `auth.json` files.

 ## Change installation parameters